mistermboy/pyCompiler/README.md

 -> File
   -> Import
     -> General
-      -> Existing Projects into Workspace
+      -> Existing Projects into Workspace...
 ```

 ### Using PYCompyler